 In the example below, a Record Filter - City is set to include results only from New York City and is saved under the name "NYC".

-Updating a Filterset
+Update a Filterset

 You can easily update an existing Filterset if you want to modify the filter combination.
-In the example below we are working in the previously created NYC Filterset and we want to update this filter to include only Praises and change the visibility to Private.
+In the example below we are working in the previously created NYC Filterset and we want to update this filter to include only Praises and change the visibility to Personal.

 If you want to make changes to the Filterset you are currently working in, simply apply or modify the desired filter(s) and save your changes.
 Select the Filterset you would like to update and select its visibility setting.